PanicAtTheKernal/FeatheredHomes/README.md

 9. Drag and drop the csv file for that table and press import
 10. Repeat until necessary the tables are populated

-## Install the Supabase Godot Addon
+## Install the Addons
-1. Download the addon from [Github](https://github.com/supabase-community/godot-engine.supabase/releases/tag/LW7)
+1. Download the supabase addon from [Github](https://github.com/supabase-community/godot-engine.supabase/releases/tag/LW7)
 2. Extract the contents
 3. Copy the **addon** folder and place it in the root of the cloned repo
 4. Create an .env file in "addons/supabase"